Glass Countertop Kitchen Raised Bar Design Considerations.

-When creating Glass Countertop Kitchen High Bars, there are no “standard” rules to follow, but in our experience there are a few common-sense approaches that yield great results.
+There are many Glass Countertop Kitchen Raised Bar Design Considerations , but in our experience there are a few common-sense approaches that yield great results.

 No kitchen shape is “standard”, therefore we have to be smart and creative to maximize the utility, beauty and safety of a glass countertop high bar over a kitchen island.
 We have done hundreds of these installations over the years, and wish to help you prepare for yours.

 Intelligent design starts by observing and taking inventory of the physical constraints we have In the kitchen:

 - Faucets, Sinks, Stoves in the lower countertop

 - Clearances for Refrigerator doors, ADA access, Space to walk around the bar